secblc/Blind-Croupier-Documentation/White Paper.md

 ## White Label Casino and Payment Aggregation

 The main reason preventing us from delivering our products at a global level is Ethereum's lack of recognition outside the blockchain community.
 There needs to be a way to deposit funds more conveniently.
 To achieve this one must acquire a gambling license.
 We are going to get one and introduce the sale of BlindChips online by using traditional payment methods: credit cards and payment systems.
 This has nothing to do with gameplay fairness and transparency.
 For the casino owners this means there is no need to get a gambling license because all the payments are processed by Blind Croupier.

+# Games

+Each stage of the platform release roadmap is accompanied by a release of the relevant games set.
+As mentioned already, the essential part of the development is already completed.
+This combines the overall absolute fairness gambling concept with fast staking (like in traditional casinos).
+The basic game set includes: *video poker (the beta version is ready), dice,blackjack,Baccarat roulette.
+You can use these games in your casino as soon as the basic platform is released.*
+Along with the advanced platform release we are going to present our first videoslots collections.
+Professional artists and game designers will be hired for this purpose.
+We are going to create something special in this area, outmatching the competition.
+We are going to deliver games continuously, that's why we will hire all the specialists required.
+The core team contains experienced game development professionals.
+We are also going to deliver special occasion skins for games, which will be released on certain dates.

+## Game Developers

+We are ready to cooperate with game developers, list their products on our platform and integrate them into current and future investors' casinos.
+We are especially interested in working with developers focused on specific features of certain markets.
+Product quality and uniqueness are required.